 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.76% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Walsenburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.57% of adults 25 and older in Walsenburg have a college degree.
+The percentage of adults in Walsenburg who are college-educated is close to the national average for all communities of 21.84%: 18.57% of the adults in Walsenburg have a bachelor's degree or advanced degree.

 Walsenburg is an extremely ethnically-diverse city.
 The people who call Walsenburg home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Walsenburg, accounting for 46.97% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Walsenburg residents report their race to be White, followed by Native American.
 Important ancestries of people in Walsenburg include German, Irish, English, Italian, and Scandinavian.